TeriyakisaurusRex/42School/ft_printf/README.md

 - Binary / base 2 = [0,1]
 - Decimal / base 10 = [0,1,2,3,4,5,6,7,8,9]

 i hope you are noticing a pattern by now on how to count in different bases.
 They all start at 0 and have unique symbols for all the numbers up to their base - 1. classic arrays. we all know how to count in decimal but counting in the other bases is hard and confusing.
+The math for this ends up pretty simple if we use some recursion, just copy my code linked from above.
+Although it failed the piscine because it didn't handle negatives.

 ---